subtirelumihail/portofolio/CV.md

 *Senior Front End Developer ( march 2018 - present )*

+- Develop a large scale application
+- In charge of the front end architecture
+- Participate in all phases of development process
+- Integrate the best services on the market

-**Tech used** : React.js, Webpack, Sass, Nodejs, Typescript, Express, Cassandra
+**Tech used** : React.js, Webpack, Sass, Nodejs, Typescript, Express, Docker, Cassandra, Jest, Redux, Unit Testing

 ### Freelancer - Bucharest

 *Fullstack Developer ( octomber 2016 - present )*

+- Develop large scale applications
+- In charge of the front end architecture
+- Participate in all phases of development process
+- Integrate the best services on the market
+- Involvement in DevOps work
+- Develop fast paced prototypes
+- Develop Android and iOS mobile applications for B2B

-**Tech used** : React.js, Nodejs, React Native, MongoDB, AWS, Digital Ocean, Wordpress, Python, Golang, any many more...
+**Tech used** : React.js, Redux, Nodejs, React Native, MongoDB, AWS, Digital Ocean, Wordpress, Docker, Jest, Unit Testing, Python, Golang, any many more...

 ---